-Benefits of Leather Seat Covers
+Leather Seat Covers Key Features

 Size and Fit

-- Type.
-Watch out for leather covers that are just the front side of a seat.
+- Type: Watch out for leather covers that only cover the front side of the seat.
 You’ll want something that encompasses most of your seat for a seamless look.

-- Headrests.
-How the leather seat cover handles your headrest is also important.
+- Headrests: How the leather seat cover handles your headrest is also important.
 You’ll want to ensure that it’s covered well and that the overall look matches the rest of the seats.

-- Cushioning.
-Some seat covers also feature built-in cushioning.
+- Cushioning: Some seat covers also feature built-in cushioning.
 If you want some extra padding, look out for that feature.

-- Warranty.
-Consider purchasing a set of seat covers that come backed by a solid manufacturer’s warranty, or at least a timely refund policy.
+- Warranty: Consider purchasing a set of seat covers that come backed by a solid manufacturer’s warranty, or at least a timely refund policy.
 Measuring and selecting leather seat covers isn’t an exact science, and sometimes items arrive and are much different than you expected.
 It’s good to be able to return or exchange them without being stuck with something that doesn’t suit you.

 Q: Will seat covers work with side airbags?